 Export Data to Excel in Java

 You can easily export data to Microsoft Excel from various available sources, such as JSON and CSV.
 As a Java developer, you can use multiple techniques to do the job, e.g., you can export data from Arrays, Lists of objects, or even directly from JSON and CSV to Excel documents programmatically.
-In this article, we’ll discuss easy and simple techniques, and you will learn how to export data to Excel using Java.
+In this article, we’ll discuss easy and simple techniques to export data to Excel using Java and to create Excel XLSX file in Java.

 The following topics are discussed/covered in this article: